Frank Tejeda

 Frank Mariano Tejeda (October 2, 1945 – January 30, 1997) was an American Democratic politician from Texas.
-He served in the Texas House of Representatives (1976–1987), the Texas Senate (1987–1993), and in the United States House of Representatives (1993–1997).
+A native of San Antonio, he served in the United States Marine Corps during the Vietnam War, and upon returning to Texas, went into politics.
+He served in the Texas House of Representatives from 1976 to 1987, in the Texas Senate from 1987 to 1993, and finally in the United States House of Representatives, representing Texas's 28th congressional district from 1993 until his death.

 Biography

-Frank M. Tejeda was born in San Antonio, Texas.
-He attended St. Leo's Catholic School and graduated from Harlandale High School.
+Frank M. Tejeda was born in San Antonio, Texas, on October 2, 1945.
+He attended St. Leo's Catholic School and Harlandale High School.

-He served in the United States Marine Corps and was wounded in action during the Vietnam War (1963–1967).
+He grew up in an impoverished household, and had a difficult youth, in which he joined a gang as a teenager.
+After dropping out of high school, he joined the United States Marine Corps, a decision that he said turned his life around.
+He was wounded in action during the Vietnam War (1963–1967).
 He was decorated for valor with the Silver Star, the Bronze Star, and the Purple Heart.
+During this time, he resumed his education and passed the General Educational Development test.
 Tejeda reached the rank of major in the Marine Corps Reserve.

 After his Marine Corps service, he earned his bachelor's degree in 1970 from St. Mary's University in San Antonio, and his J.D. in 1974 from University of California, Berkeley Law School.

-Tejeda began his political career in the Texas Legislature.
+Inspired by the legacy of the Great Society, Tejeda began his political career in the Texas Legislature.
 He served in the Texas House from 1976 to 1987, and then in the Texas Senate from 1987 to 1993.
 While serving in the legislature, he earned two master's degrees — in 1980, he received an M.A. from Harvard University, and in 1989, an LL.M. from Yale Law School.

 Tejeda was elected with 87% of the votes to the U.S. Congress in 1992, representing the 28th Congressional District of Texas.
 Notably, serving on the Armed Services Committee and the Veterans' Affairs Committee, his work in the Congress focused on veterans' issues.
 He was known as a conservative Democrat.

-On January 30, 1997, shortly after the beginning of his third term, Congressman Tejeda died from pneumonia after a year-long battle with brain cancer.
+On January 30, 1997, shortly after the beginning of his third term, Congressman Tejeda died in San Antonio from pneumonia at the age of 51, after a year-long battle with brain cancer.
 He was buried with full military honors at Fort Sam Houston National Cemetery in San Antonio.